Neel Jani: A1 Grand Prix

-He then raced in the new A1 Grand Prix series, representing his home nation with A1 Team Switzerland.
+Jani then raced in the new A1 Grand Prix series, representing his home nation with A1 Team Switzerland.
 In the inaugural season of A1GP, the team earned the silver medal for second place, with Jani consistently finishing on the podium, including a win at the Dubai Autodrome of the 2005-06 United Arab Emirates Sprint race.

 After not attending the first two rounds of the 2006-07 season, and handing the reins to Sébastien Buemi, Jani took another win later in the season at the 2006–07 Malaysia Sprint race.

 Jani drove all the races for Switzerland in the 2007-08 season, taking the championship with four wins and 168 points.
 The team finished second in the 2008-09 season, again with Jani ever-present.

 Formula One

-He was linked to a reserve F1 seat with the Sauber team.
+Jani was linked to a reserve F1 seat with the Sauber team.
 In 2004 however, he moved back to GP2 the following year.
-In December 2005 he was confirmed as Scuderia Toro Rosso's third driver, alongside race drivers Scott Speed and Vitantonio Liuzzi, a role he held throughout the 2006 season, before departing to pursue a Champ Car career.
-For the 2008 F1 season, Neel was linked with the test driving role at Red Bull Racing.
+In December 2005, he was confirmed as Scuderia Toro Rosso's third driver, alongside race drivers Scott Speed and Vitantonio Liuzzi, a role he held throughout the 2006 season, before departing to pursue a Champ Car career.
+For the 2008 F1 season, Jani was linked with the test driving role at Red Bull Racing.
 As his father is from India, Jani was linked to the proposed Indian-backed buyout of BMW Sauber but this did not succeed.
-In early 2010 he tested for Force India and was rumoured to be involved with the team in 2010.
-However Force India signed Mercedes driver Paul di Resta as their test and reserve driver.
+In early 2010, he tested for Force India and was rumoured to be involved with the team that year.
+However, Force India signed Mercedes driver Paul di Resta as their test and reserve driver.